BZoennchen/supercollider-book/_build/html/_sources/intro.md

 So take this with a grain of salt.
 I can only feed your biased imagination.

-From the bottom of my heart, I see myself as an artist of my own troubled life.
+From the bottom of my heart, I see myself as an artist of my own troubled life -- which is a tragedy but in the best sense of the word.
 However, regarding my skills, I am a computer scientist.
 I mean computer scientist in the sense of studying different aspects of computation: